People crave spiritual experience, but true spirituality results from practice.

 24. Mindfulness meditation

-According to Culadasa, author of a great book called The Mind Illuminated, there are ten stages of meditative practice:
+According to Culadasa, there are ten stages of meditative practice:

 25. Lojong – Mind training practice